 The mission will be achieved by meeting the following objectives:

-- Incorporate osteopathic principles and practice into both preclinical and clinical training years.
+- Incorporate osteopathic principles and practice including osteopathic manipulative treatment into the curriculum.

-- Provide opportunities for research and scholarly activity for students, graduates, and faculty.
+- Provide opportunities for research and scholarly activity for students, residents, and faculty.

 - Prepare students for COMLEX-USA Level 1, Level 2 CE, and Level 2 PE to support completion of the program and graduation.